 You've seen it a hundred times.
-On the flip side, salad dressing separates in the bottle.
-Which means a spill on the driveway leaves a rainbow sheen on top of the puddle.
+Worth adding: a spill on the driveway leaves a rainbow sheen on top of the puddle.
+Salad dressing separates in the bottle.
 Your pasta pot gets that slick layer floating after you drain the noodles.

 Oil floats on water.
 Everyone knows that.

 But here's the thing — most people don't actually know why.
-In practice, they've memorized the observation without understanding the mechanism.
+They've memorized the observation without understanding the mechanism.
 And that matters more than you'd think, whether you're cleaning up a spill, designing a ship, or just trying to get your vinaigrette to stay mixed for more than thirty seconds.

 What Is Density, Really

 Density isn't weight.
-Worth adding: it isn't mass.
+It isn't mass.
 It's the relationship between the two — how much stuff gets packed into a given space.

 The formula is stupid simple: mass divided by volume.
-Because of that, kilograms per liter.
-Think about it: grams per cubic centimeter.
+Plus, grams per cubic centimeter.
+Kilograms per liter.
 Pick your units, the math doesn't care.

 Water sits at roughly 1 g/cm³ at room temperature.
+Which means the reference point.
 That's the baseline.
-The reference point.
 Everything else gets measured against it.

 So no. Oil is not more dense than water.
 It's consistently, predictably, measurably* less dense.